sikorsson/UWr/README.md

 There are some of my education materials.
-Feel free to use them, but I urge you to do it on your own.
+I urge you to do it on your own.